DesignSafe-CI/api-user-guide/docs/find_application.md

 For example, depending on how kallisto is called on the command line, it can be used to build an index, quantify abundances of transcripts from RNA-Seq data, run a pseudoalignment, or convert HDF5-formatted results to plain text.
-It is up to the developer of the SD2E app to decide which function(s) this particular instance of the app will perform, and to appropriately document it in the app description.
+It is up to the developer of the Designsafe app to decide which function(s) this particular instance of the app will perform, and to appropriately document it in the app description.